This post may contain affiliate links, view our disclosure.

 • In just 20 minutes you’ll be enjoying a hot, delicious sandwich that will bring you back to Buffalo with every bite.

-The Best Homemade Buffalo Beef on Weck Recipe
+Coming Up With the Best Homemade Buffalo Beef on Weck Recipe

 If you start with a Kaiser roll, you’re almost there!
-A simple dusting of coarse salt and caraway seeds on top is all you need.
+A simple dusting of coarse sea salt and caraway seeds on top is all you need.
 And the best way to make the toppings stick is with a little egg white wash and a quick stint in the oven.

 This recipe lets you bring this delicious classic Buffalo sandwich to you no matter where you are.
 We all deserve a taste of home.